tholmes59/building-responsive-sites-online-web-sp-000/README.md

 Desktop-down design often means that, by default, elements on the page are the width and height they should be for a larger screen.
-When a smaller screen size is detected, the default styling will be overridden and replaced with the rules for tablet or mobile styling
+When a smaller screen size is detected, the default styling will be overridden and replaced with the rules for tablet or mobile styling.

 ## What is Mobile-Up Design

-Going in the opposite direction is _Mobile-up_, an approach gaining popularity in our modern, mobile world.
+Going in the opposite direction is _mobile-up_ or _mobile-first_, an approach gaining popularity in our modern, mobile world.
 The idea behind this approach is to design websites for small screen sizes first.
 One benefit to this approach is that it ensures users have a great experience on mobile, as there is no change it will end up